RonaldAllanRivera/traderai.live/README.md

 ## How to Test Cloaker

 The cloaker is active on `/` and `/sign-up` via `App\Http\Middleware\CloakerMiddleware`.
+By default, when a blacklist rule matches, users are redirected to `route('safe')` which points to `resources/views/traderai-template/safe.blade.php`.

 - Admin-side tester (recommended)
   - In Filament: Marketing → Cloaker → click `Test Cloaker` in the header.